Studying efficiently requires you to organise your time and resources. The following are general guidelines to help you prepare for exams.

 - Can you access it whenever you need to?
 An exclusive space is the ideal option, but if the only space available is shared, work out a schedule.

-- Does it have all the necssary materials?
+- Does it have all the necessary materials?
 Does it accommodate your computer?
 You should have supplies, reference books or equipment on hand.
 Make sure there is a power outlet within easy reach.

 - Is there a large enough desk or table to hold everything you need?
 Do you have a good chair?
 It should be comfortable enough to help you concentrate, but not so comfortable that you’ll fall asleep.

 - Does the space have enough light to read by?
-If not, eyestrain and headaches can be the result.
+If not, organise a lamp or other lighting source.

 Survey, question, read, recall, review.